 Eagle Project Proposal Review Process

-- The January 2020 version of the Eagle Scout Rank Application, completed through UNIT APPROVAL, and signed by the unit leader and unit committee chair
+* The newest version of the Eagle Scout Rank Application, completed through UNIT APPROVAL, and signed by the unit leader and unit committee chair

 Eagle Application Resources